Reviewed by

 Before your period

-Want to learn more about your cervical mucus?
-Read our blog post here.
+Read more about your cervical mucus here.

 The smell of your discharge

-The frequency, duration and intensity of menstruation varies from person to person and between each cycle.
-If your cycle doesn't match that of others, that's okay; as long as it suits your body.
-If you know what is normal and healthy for you, you will notice changes more quickly.
-The widespread belief that a cycle always lasts 28 days and that ovulation occurs right in the middle is incorrect.
-In fact, only a minority of women have a cycle like this.
-How do you recognize a normal cycle?
+If you know what's normal and healthy for you, you'll notice changes more quickly.
+The widespread belief that a cycle always lasts 28 days and that ovulation occurs exactly in the middle is false.
+In fact, only a minority of women have such a cycle.

 2. You don't bleed too much or for too long